owenr88/acf-page-builder/README.txt

 9. Full Page of created sections

 == Changelog ==

+= v1.1.4 =
+* Remove ID as an option to call the sections - doesn't work
+* The container is now disabled if Bootstrap is not selected
+* Tested up to 4.6.1

 = v1.1.3 =
 * Fixed the containment and bootstrap toggle - wasn't working!